florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-03-azure-function-python-ml-part-1.markdown

 ---
-layout: bootstrap
+layout: mermaid
-title:  "[Part 1] Azure Function and Machine Learning application"
+title:  "[Part 1] Azure Function and machine learning applications"
 categories: azure azure-function machine-learning python github github-action
 ---
 # Introduction
 This article is the first of a guide to help the reader deploy a machine learning application from its local environment to the cloud.
 This guide comprises articles focusing on the [MLOps](https://en.wikipedia.org/wiki/MLOps) topic and not the machine learning itself.
 Article by article, the application will improve its scalability and resilience, starting with nerds' needs and finishing with the enterprise's requirements.

 Even if these articles have a step-by-step approach, some Python, GitHub and Azure knowledge might be necessary.
 The articles provide official documentation, letting the reader handle some straightforward steps autonomously.
 Moreover, basic Python knowledge as packaging, condition or function as well as navigating in the GitHub interface, the Git part of GitHub are considered known as well as essential components of Azure components as [Resource Group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group).

+> [Here](https://github.com/florian-vuillemot/az-fct-python-ml/tree/main/part-1) is the code for this article.

+> Feel free to create an issue for comment or improvement [here](https://github.com/florian-vuillemot/florian-vuillemot.github.io).

 # The application